 The “premium” classic model is the Pro 750.
 I think most people would be better off picking an Ascent model.
 (Ascent offers longer warranty, compatibility with new accessories, and blend quality with the stock container is identical.)
 The only reason to go with the 750 over Ascent is if you really don’t like the look of the new machines, or if you need compatibility with older containers.
 (Ascent models only work with current Self-Detect containers.)
 You can no longer get a metal 750, so that’s even more reason to go with Ascent for premium aesthetics.

 Vitamix recently rolled out this series.
 Fancier than Explorian because they add preset programs and a secondary on-off switch (which lights up).
 Personally, I think most people should go with either the full upgrade to Ascent or save money on Explorian, but then I’ve never found the preset modes particularly helpful.
 Propel 510 and Propel 750 are both $50 off.

 With any purchase of $289.95 or more, you can get a free apron.
 Just add it to your cart, and apply code: APRON at checkout.
 (In Canada it’s free with purchase of C$389.95 or more, and there is a different code: FREEAPRON)

 If you click through one of my links, you’ll get a free shipping promo on orders over $50.
 That also helps support me.
 Thank you!

-You can also greatly reduce your up-front cost with a Vitamix payment plan.
-As long as you make timely payments, there are no interest or financing fees.
+You can also greatly reduce your up-front cost with a payment plan.
+Check details linked from Vitamix product pages.
 (In case it’s not clear, they send your machine after your first payment.)

 If you are thinking about getting a Vitamix, don’t miss out on this sale!